alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 >
 > In some instances, such as AI-assisted surgery, involvement of technology should optimise for safety.
 But in mental healthcare, human interaction and involvement will always be vital to a trustworthy and supportive relationship.

 From these preliminary remarks, it is important to remember how we disentangled the concepts of 'trust' and 'trustworthiness' back in [Chapter 1](chapter-1.md).
 To recall, 'trust' can refer to a belief or attitude that is directed towards an object, person, or proposition (among other things), whereas 'trustworthiness' refers to the perceived property or attribute which an individual uses to determine whether to place trust (e.g. whether to trust a news article based on its quoted sources).
 Differentiating these terms is helpful for evaluating whether there are reasonable (and unreasonable) grounds for placing trust.
 For example, a person may have *reasonable* grounds for their distrust in an organisation, where the organisation has a history of violating data protection and privacy laws.
 In contrast, another person may have *unreasonable* grounds for their skepticism about the clinical efficacy of a technology based on an accessible, well-validated, and reliable evidence base.

 Identifying the reasons for why users may trust or distrust a DMHT can help organisations assess and evaluate both the trustworthiness of their teams and services, and identify opportunities for intervention.
 Phrased as a recommendation:

+!!! success "Recommendation"

-- Organisations should consider both the *trustworthiness* of their products and services, but also the reasons why users may *trust or distrust* them.
+    Organisations should consider both the *trustworthiness* of their products and services, but also the reasons why users may *trust or distrust* them.

 Acting upon this recommendation requires organisations to engage stakeholders, which links to the next theme that emerged during discussion.